Course Catalogue

 BSM-231 Internet Systems Management

-In this course, students will learn basic and advanced implementation and configuration concepts and skills for various Internet systems and services.
-Basic concepts and skills include user management concepts in Windows server and configuration of Domain Name System (DNS) services, Samba, and FTP.
-Students will also learn about choosing appropriate Internet system platforms and develop hands-on experience on how to calculate throughput, choose appropriate Internet connections and configure Windows Server to use TCP/IP.
-The advanced concepts and skills include installation and configuration of Web, newsgroup, e-mail and proxy servers; in-depth understanding of how to connect e-commerce databases to Web servers; and enabling CGI on Windows.
-Students will also learn about backup and load balancing issues, and receive foundational knowledge concerning Internet security.
-3-2-4
+Students learn basic and advanced implementation and configuration concepts for various Internet systems and services.
+Basic skills include user management in Windows Server, DNS services, Samba, and FTP configuration.
+Advanced topics cover installation and configuration of Web, newsgroup, e-mail, and proxy servers, connecting e-commerce databases to Web servers, enabling CGI on Windows, backup and load balancing, and foundational Internet security.

 • Pre Requisite: BSM-127